Homepage > Education and Learning > Schools > Find a School > School Search

 Review: The parent will be invited to a review of the impact of the support each term.
 The class teacher will also review the passport each half term and share this with parents in order to offer them a chance to give their opinions.
 Targets are reviewed constantly based on interventions and quality first teaching within the classroom.
 The class teacher will revise support in line with the outcome of the meeting.

 SEND support will be recorded on the child’s ‘Pupil passport’ which will have clear expectations and targets for the student.
 Progress will be monitored and reviewed half termly, with termly meetings with parents, the pupil and class teacher.
-Where necessary, the SENCO and Principal/Vice Principal may attend these meetings for additional support and input.
+Where necessary, the SENCO and Principal/Assistant Principal may attend these meetings for additional support and input.

 Students with SEND are placed on the SEND register, with the consent of parents and this register is accessible to all staff in the school.